Fakih-Hamid/Fakih-Hamid/README.md

 ## Technologies & Skills

-I'm actively learning and working with Web development technologies like HTML, CSS, JavaScript, Network infrastructures, Web3 and more.
-I'm also enthusiastic about the future of Blockchain Technology and Artificial Intelligence.
+I'm actively working with web development technologies and applying machine learning techniques in Python while focusing on cybersecurity.
+My research is conducted within the Cyber-Resilience Laboratory, where I explore the intersection of cybersecurity, education, and artificial intelligence.
+My goal is to integrate these fields to develop secure, intelligent, and scalable solutions that drive innovation in education, automation, and industrial applications.

 ## How to Use This Repository